Ernst Neizvestny

-Ernst Iosifovich Neizvestny (Эрнст Ио́сифович Неизве́стный; 9 April 1925 – 9 August 2016) was a Russian sculptor, painter, graphic artist, and art philosopher.
-He emigrated to the U.S. in 1976 and lived and worked in New York City.
+Ernst Iosifovich Neizvestny (born Erik Iosifovich Neizvestny, Эрнст Иосифович Неизвестный; 9 April 1925 – 9 August 2016) was a Russian sculptor, painter, graphic artist, and art philosopher.
+He emigrated to the United States in 1976 and lived and worked in New York City.

 American playwright Arthur Miller once described Neizvestny as an "artist of the East" who is regarded by Russians as an "expression of the country, of its soul, language, and spirit" and as a "prophet of the future" who represents the "philosophical conscience of his country."

 Alexander Calder, the American artist, once said to Neizvestny, "All my life I create the world of children, and you create the world of man."

 Early life

 Erik Neizvestny was born 9 April 1925 in Sverdlovsk (now Yekaterinburg) into a Jewish family.
 His father was a doctor and his mother was a scientist.
 Ernst's great grandfather received his surname, literally meaning "unknown," when he was conscripted for military service as a cantonist.

 During his teens, he went to the Sverdlovsk School № 16.
 There, he was on friendly terms with another student named Vladimir Vinnichevsky, who later on became a serial killer.

 In 1942, at the age of 17, he joined the Red Army as a volunteer.
 He changed his name to Ernst during this period because the name Erik "sounded childish," but his mother and friends still called him Erik.
 At the close of World War II, he was heavily wounded and sustained a clinical death.
 Although he was awarded the Order of the Red Star "posthumously" and his mother received an official notification that her son had died, Neizvestny managed to survive.

 In 1947, Neizvestny was enrolled at the Art Academy of Latvia in Riga.
 He continued his education at the Surikov Moscow Art Institute and the Philosophy Department of the Moscow State University.
 His sculptures, often based on the forms of the human body, are noted for their expressionism and powerful plasticity.
 Although his preferred material was bronze, his larger, monumental installations were often executed in concrete.
 Most of his works are arranged in extensive cycles, the best known of which is The Tree of Life, a theme he had developed since 1956.